epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-05-11-xmonad-with-conkyless-dzen.markdown

 ![Conkyless XMonad]({{ site.url }}/assets/opensource/2016/05/xmonad-with-conkyless-dzen.png)

-Let's compare this code, and see how our code transformation.
+Let's compare this code, and see how our code transformed.

 * That one right side console box contain haskell script for conkyless statusbar.